-Element 3: An Organizational Planning and Priority-Setting Process
+Element 5: An Organizational Planning and Priority-Setting Process

-An organizational planning and priority-setting process is the clearly defined approach that will be taken to define the goals, objectives, and activities of the population health improvement initiative - both within an organization and across organizations or groups that will come together in this work.
-This is not simply an acknowledgement that planning and priority setting will happen, but rather a deliberate step to define how the planning will be done and how the participating individuals and groups will identify priorities.
+An organizational planning and priority-setting process is a clearly defined approach taken to define the goals and objectives of a population health improvement initiative - both within an organization and across organizations or groups that will collaborate together.
+This is not simply an acknowledgement that planning and priority setting will happen, but rather a deliberate step to define when and what planning will be done and how the participating individuals and groups will identify priorities.
+Other elements described in this Guide should be factored into the planning and priority setting process.